 Living in Stockton Pros

-Residing in Stockton is a pleasure for a wide array of reasons.
+There are many things to love about living in Stockton.
 It is the 11th largest city in California, and was founded in 1850.
 The city is home to excellent schools, places to shop, restaurants, and attractions.
 When compared to other cities in California, Stockton is an affordable place to live.

 View this post on Instagram